cguth7/cguth7.github.io/_posts/2021-02-03-game-abstractions.md

 game.

-While these results show evidence of FCPA being the best abstraction amongst these choices, it may be necessary to run this experiment on a larger testbed game that may not be solvable on personal computers, but also does not require very specialized equipment.
+While these results show evidence of FCPA being the best abstraction amongst these choices -- it may be necessary to run this experiment on a larger testbed game that may not be solvable on personal computers, but also does not require very specialized equipment.

 ## Game Size